-Other information
+Other Information

-The other information comprises the information included in the Governance Statement other than the financial statements and my audit certificate and report.
-The Accounting Officer is responsible for the other information included in the Governance Statement.
+The other information comprises the information other than the financial statements and my audit certificate and report.
+The Accounting Officer is responsible for the other information included in the Governance Statement and Statement of Accounting Officer's Responsibilities.
 My opinion on the financial statements does not cover the other information and I do not express any form of assurance conclusion thereon.